A Blog About Topics and Views of Interest to Christians

 Jesus’ Conception by the Holy Spirit and Mary the Biological Mother.

-Mary was chosen by God, whose Spirit conceived the fertilized ovum of Jesus in Mary’s womb so that she became pregnant for the purpose of carrying the unborn child, Jesus, to term for God.
+Mary was chosen by God, whose Spirit conceived the fertilized ovum of Jesus in Mary’s womb so that she became pregnant to carry the unborn child, Jesus, to term for God.
 Mary and Joseph became Jesus’ parents both civilly and legally, and Jesus received all inheritance rights from each parent.

 We should clarify one point here regarding the conception of Jesus by the Holy Spirit.
 We have seen writings that refer to the Holy Spirit as the “father” of Jesus the man.
 This is an error.
 Human conception in procreation requires a mother to donate half the chromosomes and a father to donate the other half.
 That is not what happened in the case of Jesus’ conception.
 God conceived the new individual Jesus in the womb of Mary through the instrumentality of the Holy Spirit.